basvanmeurs/flexbox.js/README.md

 - [Example](https://github.com/basvanmeurs/flexbox.js-example)

-Flexbox.js is a layout engine based on the flexbox CSS3 web layout model.
+Flexbox.js is a javascript implementation for the flexbox CSS3 web layout model.

 It allows a layout tree to be constructed.
 This tree consists of nodes on which flex properties may be specified.
 The layout can be calculated by invoking the `update()` method on the flex root.
 After updating the layout, the layout results will be stored in `x, y, w, h` coordinates for the tree nodes.